alash3al/vidutils/README.md

 ======
 > a very simple, tiny and intuitive ffmpeg wrapper with a cli interface for inspecting & transforming media files supported by the original ffmpeg software.

+Why
+===
+> I wanted to learn more about ffmpeg and dig deep into its use cases, so I tried to build a simple wrapper that is consdered a shortcut for ffmpeg.

 Features
 ========
 - [x] Inspecting a video file to get its info including (duration, size, thumbnail, ... etc).